|Contact:||Sherry Grant, Administrative Assistant

 - Clean clogged roof gutters; remove leaves and debris that may prevent drainage of water.

-- Keep swimming pools clean and properly chlorinated; remove standing water from pool covers.
+- Keep swimming pools clean and properly chlorinated; remove standing water from pool.

 Some useful links: